Polk County in Iowa

 April 8, 1978

-About 11:00 a.m., 19-year-old David Delvin, a resident of New Life Center at 1079 23rd Street, looked down from the second story of the building and saw a man lying across the seat of a Chevy pickup that had coasted to rest against a small wall in the yard of the former Grant Elementary School.
-The vehicle door was standing open.
+Around 11:00 a.m.
+Saturday, 19-year-old David Delvin, a resident of New Life Center at 1079 23rd Street, looked down from the building’s second story and saw a man lying across the seat of a Chevy pickup truck that had come to a stop against a small wall in the yard of the former Grant Elementary School.
+One door stood open.

-Steven Gardner’s body was found in the yard of the former Grant School on 23rd Street.
+Steven Gardner’s body was found in the yard of the former Grant School on 23rd St.

-Thinking someone might need help, Delvin approached the pickup with another resident Thomas Jewett, who told the Des Moines Register that they “just glanced in and saw a body.
-There was blood dripping from the seat of the truck to the ground.”
+Thinking someone might need help, Delvin approached the pickup with another resident, Thomas Jewett, who told the Des Moines Register they just glanced in and saw a body.
+Blood dripped from the truck’s seat down to the ground, the men said.

-The truck’s transmission was in gear and the ignition switch on, but the engine was not running.
+The truck’s transmission remained in gear with the ignition switch on, though the engine wasn’t running.

-When Des Moines Police arrived, they discovered Steven Gardner fallen across the front seat, shot three times in the head with either a .32 or .38 caliber handgun.
-Two bullets were found in his skull; another was a “through and through” that lodged inside the truck.
-No weapon was found.
+When Des Moines police arrived, they discovered Steven Gardner lying across the front seat, shot three times in the head with either a .32 or .38 caliber handgun.
+Two bullets were found in Gardner’s skull, and a third “through and through” bullet had lodged inside the truck.

 Steven Eugene Gardner was born in Des Moines on September 4, 1950 to Martha Aline Lamb and Donald Edgar Gardner.

-Steven Eugene Gardner is buried with his parents Martha and Donald in Des Moines Masonic Cemetery.
+Steven Gardner is buried near his parents in the Des Moines Masonic Cemetery.

-Steve Gardner is buried with his parents in the Des Moines Masonic Cemetery.
+Gardner was buried near his parents in Des Moines’ Masonic Cemetery.